Nmoiroux/REACT_TLGH/README.md

 ## Repository Structure
 ├── README.md # This file

-├── metadata.Rmd # Metadata and dataset descriptions (see below)
+├── metadata.Rmd # Metadata and dataset descriptions

-├── Data/ # Folder containing all .RData databases
+├── Data.zip # Archive containing all .RData databases

-├── R/ # Folder containing all R scripts used in the analyses
+├── R.zip # Archive containing all R scripts used in the analyses

 ---

 ## Metadata Overview

 All datasets are described in `metadata.Rmd`.
+The `metadata.Rmd` provides a structured summary of all datasets.

+---

+## Reproducibility

+- The archives `Data.zip` and `R.zip` need to be unzipped (resulting in folders `Data/` and `R/` respectively) before using the R script.
+- All datasets are available as `R` Objects in `.RData` databases and stored in the `Data/` folder (unzipped `Data.zip`).
+- Each R script is designed to be run independently and includes code to load data from the corresponding `.RData` database.
+We recommend setting the working directory to the root of this repository and sourcing each script from the `R/` folder (unzipped `R.zip`).

 ---